-In discharging its role, the board should take into account the interests of key stakeholders such as employees, clients, creditors, and the communities in which the company operates.
-The main, non-delegable, responsibilities of the board should include:
+In discharging its role, the board should take into account the interests of key stakeholders such as employees, clients, creditors, and the communities in which the company operates so long as this does not go against the company's interests.
+The main retained responsibilities of the board (in the sense that the relevant decision should be taken or ratified by the board) should include:

-- approving the overall long-term strategy and operational goals of the company; - approving annual budgets and business plans and deciding on major capital expenditures, acquisitions and divestitures; - selecting and replacing, if necessary, the executive leadership of the company and overseeing succession planning; - monitoring the performance of senior management, and aligning executive remuneration with the longer term interests of the company and its shareholders; - ensuring the integrity of the company's accounts, financial reporting systems and public disclosures, as well as the effectiveness of the systems of internal control and risk management; - being alert to and adequately addressing actual and potential conflicts of interests between the company, on the one hand, and its management, board members or major shareholders, on the other (including shareholders with a direct or indirect power to control the board's composition and behaviour); to this end, the board should put a set of procedures in place for supervising transactions by all related persons (including transactions that must be submitted to the shareholders for approval) in order to ensure transparency and protect the company's interests; - ensuring that there is a satisfactory process for monitoring the company's compliance with relevant laws and regulations; - deciding on and monitoring the effectiveness of the company's governance processes including its system of decision-making and delegation of authorities and duties to other key executives; and - formulating, disseminating and implementing key values and principles of conduct governing the company's relations with its stakeholders.
+- approving the overall long-term strategy and operational goals of the company; - approving annual budgets and business plans and deciding on major capital expenditures, acquisitions and divestitures; - selecting and replacing, if necessary, the executive leadership of the company and overseeing succession planning; - monitoring the performance of senior management, and aligning executive remuneration with the longer term interests of the company and its shareholders; - ensuring the integrity of the company's accounts, financial reporting systems and public disclosures, as well as the effectiveness of the systems of internal control and risk management; - being alert to and adequately addressing actual and potential conflicts of interests between the company, on the one hand, and its management, board members or major shareholders, on the other (including shareholders with a direct or indirect power to control the board's composition and behaviour); to this end, the board should put a set of procedures in place for supervising transactions in order to ensure transparency and protect the company's interests; - ensuring that there is a satisfactory process for monitoring the company's compliance with relevant laws and regulations; - deciding on and monitoring the effectiveness of the company's governance processes including its system of decision-making and delegation of authorities and duties to other key executives; and - formulating, disseminating and implementing key values and principles of conduct governing the company's relations with its stakeholders.